Structural Interventions in Networks: Introduction

 \section{Introduction}

-Social ties shape economic agents' decisions in a connected world, ranging from which product to adopt for consumers, how much time to spend on study for pupils, how much effort to exert for workers within a team, whether to conduct crime for teenagers, etc.\footnote{ Numerous studies have highlighted the influence of networks in different contexts such as microfinance (\citet{banerjee2013diffusion}), firm performance (\cite{Cai2017}), productivity at work (\cite{mas2009peers}), R\&D (\cite{goyal2001RD}), education (\cite {sacerdote2001peer,Calvo-Armengol2009}), crime (\cite{Ballester2006}), public goods provision (\citet{BRAMOULLE2007478,Allouch2015}, brand choice ( \cite{Godes2004}), and policy intervention \citet{Galeotti2017}).
+Social ties shape economic agents' decisions in a connected world, ranging from which product to buy for consumers, how much time to spend studying for pupils, how much effort to exert for workers on a team, whether to commit a crime for teenagers, etc.\footnote{ Numerous studies have highlighted the influence of networks in different contexts such as microfinance (\citet{banerjee2013diffusion}); firm performance (\cite{Cai2017}); productivity at work (\cite{mas2009peers}); R\&D (\cite{goyal2001RD}); education (\cite {sacerdote2001peer,Calvo-Armengol2009}); crime (\cite{Ballester2006}); public goods provision (\citet{BRAMOULLE2007478,Allouch2015}); brand choice ( \cite{Godes2004}); and policy intervention \citet{Galeotti2017}).
 For recent surveys, see, for instance, \citet{bramoulle2016oxford,jackson2017economic,NEP2019}.} These social ties, structurally represented as a network, govern individual incentives and therefore collectively determine equilibrium outcomes and welfare in the society.
-Thus, structural intervention on social ties provides an important policy instrument for the social planner.
-A natural research question arises: how to best intervene the social structure to maximize a certain performance objective subject to certain resource constraints.
-This research problem is inherently difficult as it is well-known that network operates in a complex way.
-Local changes of social links among a few nodes can influence actions of a large set of nodes, including those who are far away through ripple effects.
-Furthermore, the influence is not homogeneous: nodes that are closer to (further away) the origin of shocks tend to be more (less) responsive.
+Thus, structural intervention in social ties provides an important policy instrument for the social planner.
+A natural research question arises: how to best intervene in the social structure to maximize a certain performance objective subject to certain resource constraints.
+This research problem is inherently difficult, as it is well known that networks operate in a complex manner.
+Local changes in social links between a few nodes can influence the actions of a large set of nodes, including those that are far away through ripple effects.
+Furthermore, the influence is not homogeneous: Nodes that are closer to (further away from) the origin of shocks tend to be more (less) responsive.
 These key features of shock propagation and heterogeneous responses make the analysis of structural interventions both intriguing and challenging.\footnote{ Admittedly, these two features are also true for other types of intervention, such as the characteristic intervention.
 As shown in Section \ref{sec:2.2}, the problem of characteristic intervention in a fixed network is much simpler and has been extensively studied in the literature.}